grames02/chess/notes.md

 ## What Was Accomplished Today

 Alrighty, I went ahead and got my slack account all configured.
 I feel like last time was good for better understanding the code itself.
 This time, I'm hoping to get some of it actually done.
 I went ahead and asked in Slack for clarification on the assignment requirements as well.

+I've been working on the 'Chess Board' file.
+It's been pretty interesting.
+I've mainly constructed the reset board function.
+I thought I had done it correctly, however I keep getting errors that I'm out of Range.
+So now I'm revisiting the instructions and am trying to see where I'm going wrong.
+I most likely could've been more efficient with how I setup the board, but I think it'll work nonetheless.
+Just gotta find where the bugs are.